 She is the author of Tiny Vessels, chosen by Rita Bullwinkel for the Masters Review Chapbook Open, forthcoming from Red Mare Press in February 2026.
-Her work has appeared or will soon appear in many places, including Boston Review, Gulf Coast, DIAGRAM, SmokeLong Quarterly, Split Lip, 100 Word Story, The Bath Flash Fiction Award Anthology, and The Bristol Short Story Prize Anthology, among others.
+She won the 59th Annual New Millennium Award for Flash Fiction and the 2025 Robert Colley Award from Stone Canoe.
+Her work has appeared in many places, including Boston Review, Gulf Coast (Winner of the Gulf Coast Prize in Nonfiction), DIAGRAM, Split Lip, 100 Word Story, The Bath Flash Fiction Award Anthology, and The Bristol Short Story Prize Anthology, among others.

-JR holds an MFA from Syracuse University, where she won the Joyce Carol Oates Prize in Fiction, as well as a PhD from Columbia University, where she worked in the Rare Book and Manuscript Library.
+JR is a recent graduate of the MFA program at Syracuse University, where she was awarded the Joyce Carol Oates Prize in Fiction.
+She also holds a PhD from Columbia University.
 She teaches Fiction and Environmental Writing at SUNY College of Environmental Science and Forestry and lives in Western New York with her husband, their two children, and of course the family’s two border collies and four guinea pigs.

 Image credit: Reggie Greene